MaastrichtU-CDS/argos-infrastructure/README.md

 #### Additional environment variables in the configuration file
 Add the following environment variables in the configuration file by using the vi command
-- public_ip : keep the value blank
+- public_ip : keep the value blank [to be replaced by actual master node public ip address]
-- api_forwarder_port  : the default port value is 5555

 ```
     vnode files